bounswe/bounswe2024group5/doc/acceptance-criteria.md

 * [PR #381](https://github.com/bounswe/bounswe2024group5/pull/381)
 * [Post Service Backend implementation](https://github.com/bounswe/bounswe2024group5/blob/93bcb460b4407cafb2cb025e1beaef5701c1b323/backend/src/main/java/com/quizzard/quizzard/service/PostService.java#L4)
 * Mobile usage of this endpoint: [CreateQuizScreen](https://github.com/bounswe/bounswe2024group5/blob/93bcb460b4407cafb2cb025e1beaef5701c1b323/mobile/Quizzard/screens/CreateQuestionScreen.tsx#L55-L69).
+### 4. Quiz Creation Question Type
+In the quiz creation, we enforce the user to select one of the three question types: English => Turkish, Turkish => English and English => English Meaning.

+This is domain spesific because limiting the questions with types is not a generic software feature.
+This ensures that the type of questions in our English learning app are consistent.

+We implemented the final version of the dropdown component in [this commit](https://github.com/bounswe/bounswe2024group5/commit/5df744898da7e640ad53353883b1dc6cfcefe8c0).

 ### 4. Bad Word Detection in the Forum Post Creation

 In addition to the tags restriction above, we plan to implement additional checks to monitor the user's input in the forum posts creation.
 We plan to implement a bad word detector endpoint to detect any kind of vulgarism and offensive content to ensure the data safety and user trust in our application.
 This feature is planned to be implemented in the next and final milestone.

 ## API and its documentation (e.g. endpoints, expected inputs, outputs)